keerthanamurugaiyan/Interview-notes/React.md

    **Functional Components:** Simple functions that return a React element.

    **Class Components:** More complex components that can hold and manage state and lifecycle methods.

+**25. What is higher-order component in React?**

+            Higher-order components or HOC is the advanced method of reusing the component functionality logic.
+It simply takes the original component and returns the enhanced component.
+HOC are beneficial as they are easy to code and read.
+Also, helps to get rid of copying the same logic in every component.